raphaelalmeidamartins/sonic-trumps/README.md

 - [ ] Fixing responsiveness in the Game tab (DualContainer component)
 - [ ] Adding English translation (the project is currently only available in Brazilian Portuguese)
+- [ ] I still need to implement how the Top Trump/Super Trunfo attribute influences the game.

 ## :memo: Methodologies